FedericoMiscione/DL_Homework/README.md

 ## Idea

-Exploring different hyperparameters of the provided models.
+Fine tuning different hyperparameters of the provided models.
 In particular, the final version is performed using these parameters:
 - gnn_type='gin'
 - num_class=6
 - num_layer=5